vvictor10/PlacesSearch/README.md

 ### Configurable

-The app has been designed to support any user location, not just Seattle as specified in the requirements.
+The app has been designed to support any user location, not just Austin, TX(default).
 The '_placessearch.properties_' file specifies the user's location in lat and long values and can be updated to reflect any location that is supported by the Foursquare API.
 So you can simulate the user experience in _New York, NY_ or _Austin, TX_ for example with simple tweaks to the lat/long values in the properties file.

 ### Libraries